Medical Doctor Visa Sponsorship Jobs in Alaska

 Which visa types are most common for medical doctor roles in Alaska?

-The H-1B is the most common visa for medical doctors in Alaska, as physician roles consistently qualify as specialty occupations requiring at minimum a medical degree.
-The J-1 Conrad 30 waiver program is also widely used, allowing foreign medical graduates who completed J-1 exchange visitor training to waive the two-year home residency requirement by committing to three years of practice in a federally designated health shortage area, which many Alaska communities qualify as.
+The H-1B visa is the most common visa for medical doctors in Alaska, as physician roles consistently qualify as specialty occupations requiring at minimum a medical degree.
+The J-1 visa Conrad 30 waiver program is also widely used, allowing foreign medical graduates who completed J-1 exchange visitor training to waive the two-year home residency requirement by committing to three years of practice in a federally designated health shortage area, which many Alaska communities qualify as.

 Which cities in Alaska have the most medical doctor sponsorship jobs?